What does Religious Education look like at Cubitt Town Primary School?

 At Cubitt Town Primary School, we follow the Tower Hamlets Agreed Syllabus for Religious Education as the basis of our teaching.
-The RE syllabus offers a considered path through ideas and issues in six of the world's major religions including Christianity, Islam, Judaism as well as Sikhism, Buddhism and Hinduism, plus the opportunity for thoughtful consideration of non-religious or alternative world views such as humanism.
+The RE syllabus offers a considered path through ideas and issues in six of the world's major religions (Christianity, Islam, Judaism, Sikhism, Buddhism and Hinduism) as well as the opportunity for thoughtful consideration of non-religious or alternative world views such as humanism.
 This wide-ranging extent is particularly important in our diverse borough and school.
 This syllabus helps us equip pupils with tools and skills to learn, examine and come to understand ideas and practices that shape their lives and that of their friends and families.

 At Cubitt Town we teach the subject thematically, meaning that pupils learn about a range of religions based around a theme - festivals, places of worship, special books etc. Lessons are multi-sensory and immersive, with pupils learning through online presentations and videos, fiction and non-fiction books, real artefacts and objects.
 Pupils are also introduced to an extended range of subject specific vocabulary.